What is Inventory Turnover Ratio?

 Cost of Goods Sold

 For the purpose of this ratio, we take an average of opening and closing inventory.
 Why?
-We know that inventory is a moving asset not like fixed asset.
-Therefore, the levels of inventory keep changing with each transaction whether it is sale, or purchase, inventory moved to waste, etc. With the advent of sophisticated inventory management software, it is possible to find out real weighted average inventory it had held during a year.
+We know that inventory is a moving asset and not a fixed asset.
+Therefore, the levels of inventory keep changing with each transaction whether it is a sale or purchase, inventory moved to waste, etc. With the advent of sophisticated inventory management software, it is possible to find out real weighted average inventory it had held during a year.

 Interpretation of Inventory Turnover Ratio

 The most important thing after calculating this ratio is to interpret and analyze it.

 Apparently, the higher this ratio, the better it is.
 Lower ratios signify a lack of sufficient sales or higher levels of stock.
 Some smart businessmen purposely keep high ratios foreseeing a demand rise in their industry or a rise in prices of the stock.
 This normally is a temporary phenomenon.
 The best way to judge whether a ratio is up to the mark or not is to compare it with the industry averages.